Latest court cases

 In 2020, after a back and forth in the courts, then-secretary Robert Jenrick refused planning permission by Banks Mining to build a new opencast coal mine at Druridge Bay in Northumberland on climate change grounds.
 Friends of the Earth worked with local campaigners to save the local beauty spot.

-On 27 February 2020, in a ground-breaking victory for climate justice, the Court of Appeal ruled that the government’s policy giving the green light to expansion at Heathrow was unlawful on climate grounds.
-The ruling followed successful challenges by ourselves and Plan B. This victory shows that the government can't just pay lip service to its climate commitments - it must comply with them.
-It’s also a testament to the importance of people power and the decades of sustained resistance to Heathrow expansion by local activists, including the West London Friends of the Earth Groups Network.
+In February 2020 the Court of Appeal ruled that the government’s policy giving the green light to expansion at Heathrow was unlawful on climate grounds.
+The ruling followed successful challenges by ourselves and Plan B, and is a testament to the importance of people power and the decades of sustained resistance to Heathrow expansion by local activists.

 National Planning Policy Framework

-Good environmental governance is about action, not empty words.
-In December 2018 we took the government to court over its new national planning policy.
-This planning policy sets the guidelines for land use and development throughout England.
-We argued that it should be the subject of meaningful environmental assessment.
-Disappointingly the government got off on a technicality.
-However, we did succeed in establishing that the policy does have a determinative impact on the planning system and a significant effect on the environment.
+In December 2018 we took the government to court over its national planning policy, which set the guidelines for land use and development throughout England.
+The government got off on a technicality, but we succeeded in establishing that the policy does have a determinative impact on the planning system and a significant effect on the environment.